 Windows 10 Professional isn’t just for cubicle dwellers who have no choice in the matter.
-While users who own a ‘professional’ PC like the Surface Pro 3 will automatically be upgraded to this higher-end version of the OS, smaller businesses and PC enthusiasts, as well as contractors and sole proprietors, may also weigh the benefits of the Pro version vs. Windows 10 Home.
+While users who own a "professional" PC like the Surface Book 2 will automatically be upgraded to this higher-end version of the OS, smaller businesses and PC enthusiasts may also weigh the benefits of the Pro version vs. Windows 10 Home.

 Microsoft created a useful webpage for comparing the different Windows 10 versions, breaking down the reasons to upgrade to Windows Pro into four categories: the fundamentals, management and deployment, security, and Windows updates.
 All of them have some relevance for power users and more traditional businesses alike.
-While there are dozens of differences (check our review of Windows 10 for the details), five key aspects of Windows 10 Professional will help you decide whether the upgrade is worth it for you.
+While there are dozens of differences (check our review of Windows 10 for the details), six key aspects of Windows 10 Professional will help you decide whether the upgrade is worth it for you.
+(Yes, six: Microsoft has added another!)

 Microsoft’s encryption software has been developed and updated since Windows Vista, and it’s been built into Windows 10 as well.
 Since Windows 8.1, BitLocker has offered the option to encrypt the Windows boot drive and other fixed drives within the system, as well as USB keys and external drives.